zeineb111/Linguistic-cues-for-Textual-classification/index.md

 <img src="Fake_wordcloud.png" width="350" height="400">       <img src="wordcloud_True.png" width="350" height="400">

+After this visualization, we developed two models to classify our data.
+The first is a simple MLP model while the second is a more complex one, an RNN model.
+We describe in the following sections these two models an their results.

 ## Classification with MLP (Multi-Layer Perceptron)
 We built a MLP model to training on the Fake and True texts.
 Before training, we normalized the datasets using a TF-IDF representations for the text data.
 We split the data randomly into 75% of train set and 25% of test set.
 The model gave an Accuracy of **0.985**, which is a very good result.